Geoff Duncan

-After playing college baseball for the Georgia Tech Yellow Jackets, Duncan played professional baseball for six years until a shoulder injury forced him to retire.
+After playing college baseball for the Georgia Tech Yellow Jackets, Duncan played professional baseball for six years, until a shoulder injury ended his baseball career.
 He went into business and was elected to the Georgia House in 2012.
-Duncan was elected lieutenant governor in 2018, but he did not seek re-election in 2022, with fellow Republican Burt Jones being elected to replace him.
+Duncan was elected lieutenant governor in 2018, but he did not seek re-election in 2022, with fellow Republican Burt Jones elected to replace him.

-In the wake of the 2020 U.S. presidential election, Duncan was among the few Republican Party officials who openly and outspokenly criticized Donald Trump for falsely claiming the election was stolen.

-On January 24, 2023, Duncan joined CNN as a political commentator.
+In the wake of the 2020 presidential election, Duncan was among the few Republican Party officials who openly and outspokenly criticized Donald Trump for falsely claiming the election was stolen.
+After leaving office, Duncan became a political commentator for CNN.
+In January 2025, the Georgia Republican Party's executive committee passed a resolution to expel Duncan from the state party and ban him from running as a Republican, a largely ceremonial statement as Georgia does not have partisan registration nor do political parties have the power to unilaterally strip partisan affiliation from somebody.
+He joined the Democratic Party later that year and announced his candidacy for the 2026 Georgia gubernatorial election.

-Career
+Early career

 Baseball

-Duncan attended Chattahoochee High School in Johns Creek, Georgia, and the Georgia Institute of Technology, where he played college baseball for the Yellow Jackets.
+Duncan attended Chattahoochee High School in Johns Creek, Georgia, and the Georgia Institute of Technology, where he played college baseball for the Yellow Jackets as a pitcher.
 He played in the 1994 College World Series with Georgia Tech, losing in the final round.
+In 1995, he played collegiate summer baseball with the Yarmouth–Dennis Red Sox of the Cape Cod Baseball League.

-He played in Minor League Baseball for the Florida Marlins organization from 1996 through 2000, reaching Triple-A, when a shoulder injury ended his career.
-Duncan retired from baseball and went into business.
+The Florida Marlins selected Duncan in the 69th round, with the 1,647th overall selection, of the 1996 Major League Baseball draft.
+Duncan played in Minor League Baseball for the Marlins organization from 1996 through 2000.
+He reached as high as Triple-A, where he was being used as a relief pitcher, when a shoulder injury ended his career.
+Duncan then retired from baseball and went into business.

 Business

-After retiring from baseball, Duncan became chief executive officer for Wellview Health, a healthcare and wellness company.
+Duncan was president of Striking Designs Inc. from 2006 to 2015.
+In 2015, he became chief executive officer for Wellview Health, a Nashville-based health care navigation company.
+In post-public office life, Duncan serves as a frequent commenter on CNN, and is a public speaker with The Harry Walker Agency.

-Politics